Anywhere, Anytime, Online

 You can complete many of our degree programs at your own pace.
-World Campus courses are asynchronous — meaning you don't have to attend online classes at a specific time.
-Our students use a combination of self-study and peer-to-peer interaction over an online learning network to facilitate instruction.
+Penn State World Campus courses are asynchronous — meaning you don't have to attend online classes at a specific time.
+Our students use a combination of self-study and peer-to-peer interaction through an online learning network to facilitate instruction.
 You'll complete weekly assignments, readings, discussions, and occasional group work, as well as exams and other activities designed to enhance learning outcomes, all at times that are most convenient to you.

-Your courses are developed by faculty and technologists who understand the specific needs of learners in an online environment.
+Your courses are developed by faculty and learning designers who understand the specific needs of learners in an online environment.
 Special consideration is given to advance planning and setting expectations in the online classroom, so each curriculum is outlined in a syllabus distributed at the start of the course.
 This document provides an overview of the course assignments, grading strategy, student and faculty expectations, and course materials, as well as an understanding of the course goals and learning outcomes.

 Learn more about how online learning works at Penn State World Campus in this video: